Optimal quantum key distribution networks: capacitance versus security: Conclusions

-We expect the performance of MQE networks to be significantly affected by the spatial distribution of points; for simplicity we assumed a uniform distribution but it would be interesting to consider other possibilities.
-Another crucial assumption underpinning our work is that of single-path routing; more powerful routing strategies, where systems are transmitted in parallel through different quantum communication channels have been proposed to improve the capacitance~\cite{pirandola2019} or the security~\cite{solomons2022}.
-In these situations, an extension of our algorithm may provide a way to combine the two approaches to fulfill simultaneously well-defined capacitance and security requirements.
+We expect the performance of MQCE networks to be significantly affected by the spatial distribution of points; for simplicity we assumed a uniform distribution but it would be interesting to consider other possibilities.
+A further crucial assumption underpinning our work is that of single-path routing; more powerful routing strategies, where systems are transmitted in parallel through different quantum communication channels have been proposed to improve the capacitance~\cite{pirandola2019,das2021} or the security~\cite{solomons2022}.
+In these situations, an extension of our algorithm may provide a way to combine the two approaches to fullfill simultaneously well-defined capacitance and security requirements.
 The degeneracy of the optimal path could then acquire further practical relevance.
-In conclusion, we stress that our freely available code~\cite{Code} can be straightforwardly used to design optimal quantum communication networks for given location of users
+Eventually, our method could be extended to different quantum key distribution schemes such as entanglement-based quantum key distribution \cite{bennett1993,long2002,zhang2017}.
+In conclusion, we stress that our freely available code~\cite{Code} can be straightforwardly used to design optimal quantum communication networks for given location of users.